 Taxis

-Taxis are available at the taxi stand, located outside of the baggage claim area.
+Taxis are available at the taxi stand outside the baggage claim area.
 All taxis are metered, and reservations are not required.

 This guide is for informational purposes only to assist with your planning.
 All information, including rates and hours, is subject to change at any time without notice.
 The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers, and their websites.
 We are not representatives of any of the above-mentioned service providers.
 To report errors or to add/update any items mentioned in the guide: update the airport guide or write a review.